PUT-JUG/lab-tasfrs/src/Lab 09 - Node creation and message processing.md

         main()
     ```

-4. To the code from the previous task, add a parameter specifying the length of the square (currently it is 200).
+4. To the code from the previous task, add a **parameter** specifying the length of the square (currently it is 200).
 Call the node with the changed value of this parameter.
-5. Write a node that will periodically publish messages on the `/cmd_vel` topic for the `TurtleBot` robot.
-You can adopt the goal to make the robot go around in circles.
+5. Write a node that will periodically **publish messages on the `/cmd_vel` topic** for the **`TurtleBot`** robot.
+Run the simulation and adapt the velocity to make the robot go around in circles.
-6. Make an extension of the program from the previous task.
-Use the published `/point` topic to make the robot drive forward (add linear velocity in the x-axis) when the clicked point is above the center of the screen, and stop in place when it is below.
-Take the one from task 3 (`512`) as the default window length.
+6. Make an extension of the program from the previous task. **Use the published `/point` topic** (subscribe to it) to make the robot drive forward (add linear velocity in the x-axis) when the clicked point is above the center of the screen, and stop in place when it is below.
+Take the one from task 3 (`512`) as the default window height.